sharikak54/sharikak54.github.io/.collections/_cases/gem_lspill.md

 # ALGORITHMS
 default_alg:
   alg: "1,0/2,-1/4,1/-4,-1/0,1"
-  description: preserve full kite on bottom in DL, put gem directly above isolated corner on bottom (in this case, in UFR/DFR)
+  description: Preserve full kite on bottom in DL, put gem directly above isolated corner on bottom (in this case, in UFR/DFR).
 color_mirror_algs:
   -
     alg: ""